The magical properties of a precious metal 30 times rarer than gold

 4. Platinum is used in the manufacture of automotive catalysts.
 About half of the platinum produced annually is used in catalytic converters – devices that help reduce harmful emissions from car engines, contributing to environmental protection.
 Photo: Pinterest.

 5. Platinum is hypoallergenic and extremely friendly to the human body.
-Due to its high purity and lack of reaction to the skin, platinum is often chosen to make wedding rings, high-end jewelry, and even medical implants such as artificial tooth roots.
+Due to its high purity and lack of reaction to the skin, platinum is often chosen to make wedding rings, high-end jewelry, and even medical implants such as artificial teeth.
 Photo: Pinterest.

 6. Platinum's value once surpassed that of gold.
-For many years, platinum was more expensive than gold because of its rarity and widespread use.
-Although the market has fluctuated at times, platinum has remained a symbol of class and lasting value.
+For many years, platinum was more expensive than gold because of its rarity and wide use.
+Although the market fluctuated at times, platinum was still considered a symbol of class and lasting value.
 Photo: Pinterest.

-8. South Africa is the world's largest producer of platinum.
+8. South Africa is the world's largest platinum producer.
 More than 70% of global platinum production comes from mines in South Africa, making the country the center of the platinum mining industry.
 Photo: Pinterest.

 Comment (0)